 Examples of incidents likely to result in a public liability claim:

 • Removing tiles off the roof of a building without any protection around the edge.
 A tile slips and hits a member of the public.
-A claim would be made for neglect causing injury.
+A claim could be made for neglect causing injury.

 • Whilst fixing the electrics of an office, one of their employees falls over a wire that was left on the floor.
-The electrician hired would be at fault for failing to work safely.
+The electrician hired could be at fault for failing to work safely.

 • Tools are left on the floor of a construction site and a member of the public trips over them as they walk past.
-A claim would be pursued for failing to ensure health and safety is in order at such a dangerous environment.
+A claim may be pursued for failing to ensure health and safety is in order at such a dangerous environment.

 • A customer falls ill with food poisoning directly resulted to the fish served at a restaurant which was found to be improperly stored.
 The business would be at fault for failing to abide by food hygiene standards.